Learn: Why Theater Majors Are Vital

 Though the program is demanding, its majors are also ambitious.
 In a typical class of six to ten majors, it is not unusual to find some students carrying double majors in everything from physics to religion to political science.
 Theatre students have studied abroad in Oxford, earned fellowships for post-graduate study, and graduated Phi Beta Kappa.
 Williams is also affiliated with the National Theatre Institute for intensive theatre study off-campus.

 The Department of Theatre is committed to the merging of embodied practice and scholarship in the fields of theatre and performance studies.
 The curriculum is dedicated to the study, practice, appreciation, and interpretation of theatre, performance, and other time-based arts.
-The major in theatre emphasizes the collaborative nature of the discipline by drawing upon courses offered by faculty of the language, literature, music, and art departments.
-Although students will be equipped to proceed to graduate and professional schools in theatre, the major is primarily directed toward those interested in studying the theatre as an artistic phenomenon and as an interpretive tool.
-Because a deep understanding of theatre requires training and experience with the synthesis onstage, the major includes curricular study of production and performance, as well as continued participation in departmental stage production.
+The major in Theatre emphasizes the collaborative nature of the theatre and performance making by drawing upon courses offered by faculty of the Language, Literature, Music, and Art Departments.
+Although students will be equipped to proceed to graduate and professional schools in theatre, the major is primarily directed toward those interested in studying theatre and performance as artistic phenomenon and as interpretive tools.
+Because a deep understanding of theatre requires training and experience with the synthesis on stage, the major includes curricular study of production and performance, as well as continued participation in departmental stage production.

-The production arm of the theatre department operates under the supervision of the departmental faculty.
+The production arm of the Department of Theatre operates under the supervision of the departmental faculty.
 Major departmental productions as well as laboratory and experimental productions of all kinds are mounted on the new stages of the ’62 Center for Theatre and Dance.
 Participation in acting or technical work is open to all members of the Williams College community.
-Students majoring in theatre will be asked to consult regularly with departmental advisors in devising the sequence of courses and production participation that will constitute their major.
+Students majoring in Theatre will be asked to consult regularly with departmental advisors in devising the sequence of courses and production participation that will constitute their major.

-The Major in Theatre consists of nine courses.
-Six required courses are:
+The Major in Theatre consists of nine courses, including the following:

-Three elective courses must be taken from the department’s other offerings (including courses cross-listed with Theatre).
+Five additional elective courses must be taken from the department’s other offerings (including courses cross-listed with Theatre).
 Two of the five electives must be taken at the 200-level or higher by the end of the student’s junior year, and an additional two of the five must be taken at the 300-level or higher by the time of graduation.
-Substitutions of other Williams’ courses, or of Study Abroad courses, will be made only with the consent of the department Chair.
+Substitutions of other Williams’ courses, or of Study Abroad courses, may be made only with the consent of the department Chair.
 Students should consult with the department Chair regularly in planning a balance of practice and scholarship in their elective choices and in mapping a route through the major.

 The Degree with Honors in Theatre